ross-alexander/dq/scribing/liminal_court/subliminal_court.md

 - Buy salt for trade

 - The Nightmother is a big glowing figure in the night, known to have a gang of yeti

 - Spend two days in the town

 - After this head SE downhill to a semi arid plain

 - Have scroll with a picture of a magician in a reed boat, Horus & Thoth is standing on the Daughter of Mesitet (Barque of Night).
 Use the Folding Incantation to create the Barque.

 - Stay an extra day, the caravan can recruit an archer and a slinger

-- Head out of Koubar
+- Head out of Khuvar

-- Buy Hamsa
+- Didn't buy Hamsa

 - See eight wolves several miles behind us